 The Executive Committee informs the WBMT Board while managing business matters between Board meetings.
-Membership includes the elected President, Vice-President, Treasurer, Secretary, Past President, and WBMT Representative to the WHO.
+Membership includes the elected President, Vice President, Treasurer, Secretary, Past President and WBMT Representative to the WHO.
 The final role, WBMT Representative to the WHO, was added to the Executive Committee in 2016 and is filled by the Past President.
 As noted above, appointed Co-Chairs of the seven Standing Committees (Sections 2.3 and 3.0) serve on the Executive Committee.
 The Executive Committee conducts monthly hour-long teleconferences, and minutes of these meetings are also posted on a password-protected section of the WBMT collaboration website.

-Following existing Nomination and Election House Rules (which were reviewed and revised through 2016-2018), and with input from Board members, an ad hoc Nominating Committee, including one representative from each WHO region, convenes as necessary.
-In 2019, the Nominating Committee was activated to fill the President, Vice President, Secretary and Treasurer position.
-Secretary Hildegard Greinix was elected President; this term will expire in April 2022.
-Mickey Koh was elected Secretary; this term will expire in April 2022.
-Vice President Mahmoud Aljurf and Treasurer Adriana Seber were confirmed for another term.
-Their next terms will expire in April 2022.
+Following existing Nomination and Election House Rules (which were reviewed and revised through 2016-2021), and with input from Board members, an ad hoc Nominating Committee, including one representative from each WHO region, convenes as necessary.
+In 2021, the Nominating Committee was activated to fill the President and Treasurer position.
+Vice President Mahmoud Aljurf was elected President in December 2021.
+He will take office on April 1st 2022, and his term will expire on April 1st 2024.
+Annalisa Ruggeri was elected Treasurer; this term will expire on April 1st 2024.
+In January 2022, a new ballot was sent out to avoid vacancies in the positions of elected officers.
+Therefore, the Nomination Committee agreed on the following candidates in December 2021: Vice President - Mickey Koh and Secretary - Sebastian Galeano & Nada Hamad.
+In February 2022 Mickey Koh was elected Vice President and Sebastian Galeano Secretary.
+The elected officers will take office on April 1st 2022, and their terms will expire on April 1st 2024.

-WBMT ELECTED OFFICERS - SERVE ON EXECUTIVE COMMITTEE AND BOARD President Hildegard Greinix April 1, 2022 End of term Past President and WHO representative Daniel Weisdorf April 1, 2022 End of term Vice President Mahmoud Aljurf April 1, 2022 End of term Secretary Mickey Koh April 1, 2022 End of first term Treasurer Adriana Seber April 1, 2022 End of term
+WBMT ELECTED OFFICERS - SERVE ON EXECUTIVE COMMITTEE AND BOARD 2021 President Hildegard Greinix April 1, 2022 End of term Past President and WHO representative Daniel Weisdorf April 1, 2022 End of term Vice President Mahmoud Aljurf April 1, 2022 End of term Secretary Mickey Koh April 1, 2022 End of first term Treasurer Adriana Seber April 1, 2022 End of term